Lorenzo Guerrini: Redefining Contemporary Dance in New York

 Lorenzo Guerrini, a 30-year-old dancer from Florence, Italy, has made a significant mark on New York’s professional dance community since moving to the city in 2021.
 With a strong foundation in contemporary dance and a growing list of achievements, Guerrini has quickly become recognized for his exceptional artistry and technical skill.

-As a lead dancer with the Mai-Ni Chen Dance Company, Guerrini has toured extensively across the United States, performing in prestigious venues such as the Segerstrom Center for the Arts in California and the Toledo Museum of Art in Ohio.
+As a lead dancer with the Nai-Ni Chen Dance Company, Guerrini has toured extensively across the United States, performing in prestigious venues such as the Segerstrom Center for the Arts in California, the Valentine Theatre in Ohio and the Miller Auditorium in Michigan.
 He has also performed in cities such as Kalamazoo, Irvine, and Selinsgrove, helping to elevate the company’s profile both nationally and internationally.

-In addition to his work with Mai-Ni Chen, Guerrini starred in Show "57", a contemporary theater piece choreographed by Tina Bararian.
+In addition to his work with Nai-Ni Chen, Guerrini starred in the show "57", a contemporary theater piece choreographed by Tina Bararian.
 He performed the main roles in all three sections of the work— a trio, a duet, and a solo.
 His starring role in these performances showcased his versatility as a dancer and his ability to interpret complex characters through movement.
-Show "57" was met with enthusiastic audience responses at the Spark Festival and the Human Rights Arts Festival, further solidifying Guerrini’s reputation as a dynamic performer.
+"57" was met with enthusiastic audience responses at the Spark Theater Festival and the International Human Rights Arts Festival, further solidifying Guerrini’s reputation as a dynamic performer.

 In addition to his performance career, Guerrini is a certified teacher of the Martha Graham Technique at the Martha Graham School.
 He teaches a variety of classes, including Graham technique, contemporary dance, and improvisation, for professional dancers in the school’s intensive programs.
 Guerrini’s expertise in teaching Graham repertoire and his passion for the art form have made him a respected educator within the New York dance community.